 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The N Rural St / E 9th St neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the N Rural St / E 9th St neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 21.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.6% of all neighborhoods in America.

 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 38.6% of the residential real estate vacant, the N Rural St / E 9th St neighborhood claims the distinction of having a higher vacancy rate than 97.3% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.